-With more than 30 years' experience working with governments and businesses to identify and quantify the social and economic benefits of arts and cultural infrastructure in Australia, we knew this was an opportunity not to be missed.
+With more than 30 years of experience working with governments and businesses to identify and quantify the social and economic benefits of arts and cultural infrastructure in Australia, we knew this was an opportunity not to be missed.
 Our submission outlines five ways to support Australia’s creative and cultural industries sector and lead post COVID-19 recovery.
 But first, why is the creative and cultural industries sector so important?

 Australia’s creative and cultural industries sector contributes a whopping $90 billion to the national economy.
 A study we prepared with the Creative Industries Innovation Centre in 2013 found that Australia’s creative industries sector:

 - contributes around $90.19 billion to the national economy annually

 - adds almost $45.89 billion to Australia’s gross domestic product (GDP)

 - helps generate exports of $3.2 billion annually, and

 - employs more than 600,000 people in Australia, with 263,563 embedded in non-creative industries.
 This demonstrates a clear industry demand for cross-disciplinary skills.

 By the time COVID-19 hit Australian shores in early 2020, the contribution of the creative arts to the national economy was most likely significantly higher than reported in 2013.

 More recently, our Economic Value of Creative & Cultural Economy in Victoria report 20171 found that Victoria’s cultural and creative sector:

 - employed 241,842 Victorians